joomengine/jcb-documentation/064-How-to-install-jcb-packages.md

 [00:01:20](https://www.youtube.com/watch?v=PGmEoliopv8&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h01m20s)

-When you reach the **“Backup Local Data First”** page, you can select a JCB package to import from one of the following sources:
+When you reach the **"Backup Local Data First"** page, you can select a JCB package to import from one of the following sources:

 * Your **local computer**
 * A **server directory**